 Piyu C. Ko Memorial Scholarship

 This fund commemorates the wife of Dr. H.C.
 Ko.
 The award is given on the basis of scholastic achievement, intention for a career in clinical psychology, and demonstrated preparation toward this goal.

-Study abroad scholarships of $2,500 are available to be awarded to psychology majors to facilitate involvement in OSU-approved study abroad programs (not ISAP, research, or internship abroad) that will enrich a student’s psychology education.
+Education abroad scholarships of $2,500 are available to be awarded to psychology majors to facilitate involvement in OSU-approved education abroad programs (not ISAP, research, or internship abroad) that will enrich a student’s psychology education.
 To be eligible, students must be a declared psychology major for at least two semesters and have an overall GPA of at least 3.0.

 Psychology Conference Travel Scholarship

 Scholarships are available to psychology majors to facilitate attendance at psychology conferences in which: (1) the student is presenting research, or (2) the student is currently and actively involved in working in a psychology research lab and/or on a psychology Thesis project and attendance at a psychology conference will contribute to the work the student has been doing in the psychology research lab.
 Eligible students can be awarded up to $400 if they are presenting psychological research at a conference and up to $200 if they attend a psychology conference.
 All application materials must be submitted at least one month in advance of the conference.

 Other Scholarship Opportunities at Ohio State

 Each fall and spring semester the Social and Behavioral Sciences departments offer research grants to undergraduate students whose research projects involve extraordinary costs.
 Awards will be as much as $1,000.
 All Columbus campus undergraduate students with a declared major in the Social and Behavioral Sciences are eligible—honors as well as non-honors students.